koii-network/docs/develop/write-a-koii-task/task-development-kit-tdk/test/configuration.md

 Depending on the types of tasks you are developing, you may require a custom configuration of your jest testing file.
 There will be an `main.test.js` file which will allow you to custom variables to the jest testing file.

-## Long run task
+## Long running task

-If you have a long-run task such as web scraping or machine learning, you may need to increase the timeout of the jest testing.
+If you have a long-running task such as web scraping or machine learning, you may need to increase the timeout of the jest testing.
 You can update it to the following code in the `main.test.js`` file, lines 11 to 14:

 ```js
 it("should performs the core logic task", async () => {